mikewest/fallow/data/articles/2007/05/stopgap-solution.markdown

 ArticleID:  62
 Published:  1178118677
 Modified:   1178187399
-Title:      Stopgap Solution
+Title:      "Stopgap Solution"
-Slug:       stopgap-solution
+Slug:       "stopgap-solution"
-OneLine:    I bought a Treo 600 on Ebay.
+OneLine:    "I bought a Treo 600 on Ebay.
 And it's huge.
 HUGE!
-But also very powerful and nice.
+But also very powerful and nice."
 Tags:
     - Personal